DS-39: Background

-The Soviets began mulling on a replacement for the PM M1910 in the 1920s: (Note: In the following chapter, Ian V. Hogg stated that the Soviets began looking for a Maxim replacement during the 1930s.) while the Maxim proved to be a sound design, it was slow to manufacture, required specialized machine tools and skilled workers, it was also heavy to carry around in the battlefield, specially with the soldiers having to carry water for cooling the barrel.
-(Note: Due the lessons learned from the Winter War against Finland, the PM M1910 was modified with a larger filler cap on the water jacket to allow soldiers to fill it up with handfuls of snow and ice during the winter.)
+The Soviets began mulling on a replacement for the PM M1910 in the 1920s: (Note: In the following chapter of the book Machine guns: 14th century to present, Ian V. Hogg stated that the Soviets began looking for a Maxim replacement during the 1930s.) while the Maxim proved to be a sound design, it was slow to manufacture, required specialized machine tools and skilled workers, it was also heavy to carry around in the battlefield, specially with the soldiers having to carry water for cooling the barrel.
+(Note: Due to the lessons learned from the Winter War against Finland, the PM M1910 was modified with a larger filler cap on the water jacket to allow soldiers to fill it up with handfuls of snow and ice during the winter.)
+Keeping the gun supplied with water was also problematic in the deserts of Soviet Union southern regions.

 In 1928, they defined the specifications: It needed to be an air-cooled design with a firing mechanism similar to the DP and DT machine guns already in use (to simplify training), a firing rate of 500 rounds per minute, and fed by 150-round belts; the complete gun also needed to weigh no more than 66 lb with its mount, while the mounting itself had to be a tripod (with or without wheels) weighing no more than 33 lb.
 Degtyaryov began working on the DS in 1930 with the assistance of Georgy Shpagin, who developed the belt-feeding system.
 After a long process of trials and fixing teething problems, the system was formally adopted by the Red Army in September 1939, (Note: According to McNab, the DS-39 was adopted in October 1939.) with serial production beginning in June 1940.